 If you’re looking to save money across pantry items such as nuts, seeds, flours and meals, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to take a look.

-- 50-85 g (3 tbs to ¼ cup approx.) brown rice syrup or raw honey (taste the batter and alter the sweetness to taste)
+- 50-85 g rice malt syrup or honey (3 tbs to ¼ cup approx.) taste the batter and alter the sweetness to taste

 - Greek or coconut yoghurt